apimock-rs (API Mock) Documentation

 Q: Can I dynamically generate responses ?

-A: Yes, partially supported with rhai script to determine response file due to request condition.
-However, static, file-based or rule-based responses are expected to fulfill most cases.
+A: Yes, supported with rhai script to determine response file due to request condition.
+Moreover, custom JSON or text response body string is directly specified in script.
+Besides, static, file-based or rule-based responses are expected to fulfill most cases.

 Configuration